 We are expanding the work of our successful Ependymoma Outcomes Surveys to improve our understanding of risk factors associated with the occurrence of rare central nervous system (CNS) tumors.
 Research has shown that certain risk factors may increase a person’s chances of developing cancer.
-Factors can include exposure to chemicals or other substances, personal and family medical history.
+Factors can include exposure to chemicals or other substances, as well as personal and family medical history.

-- Once you complete the consent form and send it back to the coordinator, you will be contacted with instructions to complete the Rare CNS Tumors Outcomes Survey and once completed, the Rare CNS Tumors Risk survey.
-You will be provided a unique identifying number which you will use to complete the study.
+- You will be sent a consent form through a secure email.
+The study coordinator will set up a time with you to go over the consent information, either over the telephone or using other NIH-approved platforms, after you have read the consent form.
+Once you complete the consent form and send it back to the coordinator, you will be contacted with instructions to complete the Rare CNS Tumors Outcomes Survey and the Rare CNS Tumors Risk Survey.
+You will be provided a unique link that you will use to complete the surveys.

-Please note: internet access is required for enrollment on the study and completion of all data collection forms.
-The Enrollment Form, the Rare CNS Tumors Risk Survey and the Rare CNS Tumors Outcomes Survey are housed at a separate and secured website called surveymonkey.com.
+Please note: Internet access is required for enrollment in the study and completion of all data collection forms.
+The Enrollment Form is housed at a separate and secure website called surveymonkey.com.
 By clicking on either enrollment forms, you will be directed to this secure third-party site.
+The Rare CNS tumors Risk Survey and the Rare CNS tumors Outcomes Survey are housed on a separate NIH secure server.

 Rare CNS Tumors Outcomes and Risk Form Descriptions

 - Enrollment Form: A brief survey designed to capture demographic data.
 Completion time is approximately 5-10 minutes.